Why Classical Studies?

 - State Department Foreign Service Officer for South Korea

 We’re a “universal donor” of interesting intellectual artifacts, gobsmacking connections between antiquity and modernity.
 Interested in global health?
 Worldwide urban planning?
 International trade?
 Learn about the Roman Empire.
-Sanitation, urban population density, food supplies in developing metropolises—say, contemporary Mumbai—resemble Rome’s more closely than in New York City’s.
+Sanitation, urban population density, food supplies in developing metropolises—say, contemporary Mumbai—resemble Rome’s more closely than New York City’s.
 Interested in economics, architecture, law, literature, history, gender, religion?
 We have courses on all these topics.
 Take three Literature courses and you may find no points of contact with your PubPol/Econ double major.
 Take three courses in Classical Studies and it would be shocking if you didn't.

 Classical Studies offers a completely alien world that is neutral ground, perfect for finding weird and wondrous similarities (and differences) with which to think about the world we live in now.